How Long Does a Silk Press Last and 5 Tips to Making it Last Longer

 If you're like me, I love to touch my hair!
 Especially once your hair is finally straight.

-If you want your silk press to last, it's best to keep your hands out of your hair.
-Too much hair stroking will cause frizz and leave your hair less than silky.
-Try your best to keep your hands away from your hair as much as possible.
+If you want your silk press to last, keeping your hands out of your hair is best.
+Too much hair stroking will cause frizz and excess oil, leaving your hair less than silky.
+So try your best to keep your hands away from your hair as much as possible.

 4) Guard it With Your Life